AhmedSalih3d/PostSPH.jl/README.md

 Easing the process of post-processing simulations done in DualSPHysics.
 Currently supporting version 4.4 of DualSPHysics.

 # Installation
-# NOTE: Nothing is available yet, readme is just being developed
 The code has been programmed for the stable v.1.1 of Julia and currently installation is done through:

 ```julia